Retief of the CDT: Information about this great science fiction series and two fan fiction short stories

 The doors to the conference room burst open and Commander Slith stormed in.
 "My outrage!
 My protest!
-To lodge sternest language against vile terry interlopers who dare intrude themselves into Groaci endeavors!"
+To lodge sternest complaint against vile terry interlopers who dare intrude themselves into Groaci endeavors!"

 Underknuckle smiled indulgently at the small alien.
-"Why Slith, old friend," Underknuckle said.
-"Whatever can be the matter?"
+"Why Slith, old friend, whatever can be the matter?"

 "To play not the fool with me, littermate of drones.
 To know perfectly well that Groaci legal rights to collect the ozmium on this planet have been confounded.
 During the night, agents provocateur in your employ changed the settings of the harvesters.
 Instead of ozmium, my cargo holds are packed with worthless silicates, which was not discovered until the twenty-four hour time limit had passed.
 To be ruined!
 To demand instanter retribution!"
 The Groaci's throat sacks quivered with rage.

 Underknuckle nodded his ponderous head sympathetically.
 "I see your problem, Slith.
 But surely you're not implying one of my staff was involved?"